Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 Wrap

-Remember to also give credit to these sites to show appreciation.
+Remember to also give credit to these sites to show your appreciation.

 Respect the artists and the people/companies who’re making this possible.

-These multitrack audio files are for the sole purpose of allowing mixing engineers an opportunity to use them for home studio use.
+These multitrack audio files are for the sole purpose of giving mixing engineers the opportunity to use them for home studio use.

 So, they’re for educational purposes only.